Wyangala: Post office, school and church

 Wyangala Dam Public School was established not long after the opening of the village post office, in 1929.
 At the time it was the district's second school.
 Since establishment, the school has been located at three different sites around the village.
-The first was near the present-day bowling club, and then near the Vic Roworth Conference Center, and finally during the 1960s, it was moved to its current location on Waugoola Road.
+The first was near the present-day bowling club, and then near the Vic Roworth Conference Centre, and finally during the 1960s, it was moved to its current location on Waugoola Road.
 Notably, there was an earlier school at Wyangala, which was established 22 years prior.
 This school ran for six years and closed in 1913.

 The number of children attending the school has varied widely over the years, ranging from 70+ in 1930, to 160 in the 1960s, to 20+ in the early 1980s, to under 10 in the 2000s.

 The first church in Wyangala was a small building made from timber and corrugated iron, built during the construction of the 1935 dam.
 As with the village school, it was originally located near the present-day country club, opposite the bowling green.
 After the dam was completed, the church was purchased by Mr Bert Priddle and transported to a property near Grenfell, where it was re-erected and licensed as an Anglican place of worship on 17 November 1935, eventually becoming consecrated by Bishop Wylde on 19 August 1953.

-The current church, St Vincent's, was built at the center of the village under the direction of Aub Murray, with interdenominational help.
+The current church, St Vincent's, was built at the centre of the village under the direction of Aub Murray, with interdenominational help.
 It is of cinder block construction, with an iron roof.
 The church was officially opened on 19 November 1954.
 The day after the opening, as preparations were being made for the first mass, a storm knocked down the rear wall of the church.
 Rebuilding the wall delayed the first mass until 5 December 1954.